JoowonHong/keypointer_donghyun/README.md

 # D : Go to the next frame
 # E : Except the frame
 # X : Initialize the point to null
+# V : Paste the previous points for current image

 # I : Position up
 # J : Position Left